 This increased cess was named health and education cess.
 As is obvious, this extra amount collected would be used for the betterment of both the health and the educational infrastructure of far-flung villages and smaller towns where proper schools were missing.

-A health and education cess serves a lot more fields than its predecessor.
+A health and education cess serve a lot more fields than its predecessor.
 Surveys have found that the top reason for school drop-outs was a lack of high-quality mid-day meals.
 It is expected that this 4% cess, introduced throughout India, will have enough firepower to address drop-outs and contribute to improving India’s literacy rate from the present 77.7%.

 Following is an example to demonstrate how this cess was calculated.
 Note that this example showcases the previous 3% regime and not the present one as its nitty-gritty is still being hammered out.